 It's a well-known fact that many people get bacterial cystitis when they are dehydrated and thus build up a high level of urea (uric acid) in the urine.
-There must be some bacteria present for any bacterial infection, but the cystitis happens because the bacteria have been given the acidic environment in which to multiply out of control.
+There must be some bacteria present for any bacterial infection, but cystitis happens because the bacteria have an acidic environment in which to multiply out of control.
 You get a feel for the hardiness of E.coli when you consider that urea is a powerful antiseptic.
 Customers repeatedly tell us,

 I had a fair bit of alcohol,